JorgePe/EV3-Pybricks-Messaging/README.md

 The EV3 python script is available [here](https://github.com/JorgePe/EV3-Pybricks-Messaging/blob/main/test-bleak-v4.py).

-not yet perfect: I need to find a way of clearing cached messages when switching channels - you can see in the video, when returning to channel 1, that some previous messages were read instead of discarded.
+not yet perfect: I need to find a way of clearing cached messages when switching channels - you can see in the video, the first time I return to channel 1, that 5 previous messages were read instead of discarded.
+The second time I return to channel 1 there were no messages in cache because I didn't wait so much on the other channels.